andorsk/awesome-decentralized-community/readme.md

   common challenges, and explore future roadmaps surrounding blockchain and its related technologies such as consensus algorithms, smart contracts, cryptocurrencies, and distributed ledger technologies.
+- [RWOT](https://www.weboftrust.info) : Rebooting the Web of Trust (RWOT) is a unique event that brings together professionals, researchers, and enthusiasts to collaborate on decentralized identity and trust solutions.
+Their goal is to support our community in generating and developing ideas that allow us to better remain in control of our assets, our accounts, and ourselves online!
+- [DICE](https://diceurope.org/) : Europe's version of IIW.

 ## Contribute